 Apply for financial aid by filing your FAFSA, The UNCG Federal School Code is 002976.
 If you plan to apply for financial aid, do it as early as possible for the best packaging.
-January 15th is the priority deadline, meaning you’ll get the maximum aid consideration by filing before this date.
+For the 2024-2025 academic year, the FAFSA will be available December of 2023.
+February 15th is the priority deadline, meaning you’ll get the maximum aid consideration by filing before this date.
 However, we award financial aid until the start of the semester.
 The Office of Financial Aid and Scholarships can provide more information about our process.

 Confirming your intent to enroll at UNCG is the most important way to lock in your seat.
 Fall admits can confirm their intent to enroll beginning on February 1st through May 1st.
 Spring and summer admits can confirm as soon as they’re accepted.